 While about 100 books are added to the collection each month, the Library is happy to accept title requests.

 Browse the Library's collection or check what books you have checked out and their due dates through the Online Catalog.

 Ask the Library staff to set up your account.

 The Library regularly replenishes its giveaway shelves, located near the entrance.

 Book donations, however, aren't accepted.

-The Club stocks a wide selection of English-language newspapers, including the Financial Times, The Japan Times, The International New York Times and The New York Times (Sunday Edition), and around 120 magazines.
+The Club stocks a wide selection of English-language newspapers, including the Financial Times, The Japan Times and The International New York Times, and around 120 magazines.

 Members also enjoy free access to newspapers from around the world by logging onto the Press Display/Press Reader website or app from anywhere in the Club.